The Games Fund invests in 4 Eastern European game studios

 Purple Games has raised $1 million, with about $450,000 of that coming from The Games Fund.
 Founded by Denis Zhuravlev, the company has match-3 experts with more than 10 years of experience at casual game companies.
 They believe that the match-3 genre started by Bejeweled hasn’t hit its peak yet, and there is room for innovation.

-The first game, Greenvale, is showing impressive results in soft launch and will soon be ready for scaling.
+Their first game, Greenvale, is showing impressive results in soft launch and will soon be ready for scaling, Eremeev said.
 Purple Games has 25 people, and it is also based in Minsk.

 Jarvi Games

 Jarvi Games has raised $510,000 in a pre-seed round.
 The Games Fund is a big fan of funding young first-time founders with ambitious ideas, in this case Jarvi founders Ihor Lysenko, Serhii Hrynenko, Dmytro Burnos, and Oleksandr Lysenko.

 This team has ambitions to break out of the Eastern European games market with Vice Online, a mobile action sandbox multiplayer game — something close to the Grand Theft Auto Online experience, but designed for mobile from the ground up.

-No one has really succeeded yet with authentic, mobile-first experience.
+No one has really succeeded yet in this genre with an authentic, mobile-first experience.
 This is not an easy concept to deliver — the game is in its early stage — but The Games Fund is already having tons of fun and laughs playtesting it, Eremeev said.
-It is an open world, massively multiplayer online game with sport cars, helicopters, private jets, boats, and a massive arsenal of firearms.
+It is an open world, massively multiplayer online game with sports cars, helicopters, private jets, boats, and a massive arsenal of firearms.
 Everything blows up.
 The team has 10 employees in Kharkiv, Ukraine.

 “They’re trying to create to recreate that kind of GTA V online experience for mobile,” Eremeev said.
 “They provide that sandbox experience and focusing on the broader audience.
 You can do all the mayhem you want in the city and customize your stuff.”